SpectralPixel/SpectralPixel/README.md

 ### I know how to program in:
 - Python
+  - Tkinter GUI
 - HTML / CSS / Javascript
 - C# (with UnityEngine)
 - Beginner in Rust, finished the book.
 - Learning the Bevy game engine.
+- Scratch (don't know if that counts though XD)

 ### Setup?